KailaniBailey/IBM-Data-Science-Professional-Certificate/01. What is Data Science?/Week 3: Applications and Careers in Data Science/README.md

 # Applications and Careers in Data Science
+> Learn about the power of data science applications and how organizations leverage this power to drive business goals, improve efficiency, make predictions, and even save lives.
+Review the process to follow as a data scientist to help organizations accomplish these ends.
+Investigate what companies seek in a competent, experienced data scientist.
+Learn how to position to get hired as a data scientist.
+Amidst the diverse backgrounds from which data scientists emerge, identify the qualities they share and skills that consistently set them apart from other data-related roles.
+Complete a peer-reviewed final project by looking at a job posting for data scientist and identifying commonalities between the job and what was learned in this course.
+Walk through a case study and learn about Sarah and her data science journey.
 ## Data Science Application Domains
 - Lesson Overview
 - How Should Companies Get Started in Data Science?